ParsaNikpour/MCDM/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;*Figure.1 A Pairwise Comparison Matrix [1]*

 🌵Before computing the weights, the consistency of the matrix should be checked.
-If the matrix is consistant there are four methods to find the weights:
+If the matrix is consistent there are four methods to find the weights:

   1. Sum of Rows
   2. Sum of Columns
   3. Arithmetic Mean
   4. Geometric Mean

-🥑Geometric Mean is the best and the Sum of Rows is the worst ones.
-However, if the matrix is inconsistant, there are four method to compute the weights:
+🥑Geometric Mean is the best, and the Sum of Rows is the worst one.
+However, if the matrix is inconsistant, there are four methods to compute the weights:
   1. Least Square Method
   2. Logarithmic Least Square Method
   3. Eigenvalue Method

 ## Best-Worst Method (BWM)
-You can find thid method in [2].
-This method reduces the computations alot, however it requires solving a nonlinear mathematical model.
+You can find this method in [2].
+This method reduces the computations a lot; however, it requires solving a nonlinear mathematical model.
 The baseline code is from https://github.com/Valdecy/pyDecision.git repository.
-However, there were some issues 📰 which I corrected them.
+However, there were some issues 📰, which I corrected.

 There are two methods for computing consistency in BWM:
 1. Input-based consistency
 2. Output-based consistency

-Both of which, have been added to the code.
+Both of which have been added to the code.

-Also there are two model two find the weights.
+Also, there are two models to find the weights.
 You can find both of them in the code.

 ## AHP